kylorend3r/pg-reindexer/README.md

   -l, --log-file <LOG_FILE>                             Log file path (default: reindexer.log in current directory) [default: reindexer.log]
       --reindex-only-bloated <PERCENTAGE>               Reindex only indexes with bloat ratio above this percentage (0-100).
 If not specified, all indexes will be reindexed
       --concurrently                                     Use REINDEX INDEX CONCURRENTLY for online reindexing.
 Set to false to use offline reindexing (REINDEX INDEX) [default: true]
+      --clean-orphant-indexes                            Drop orphaned _ccnew indexes (temporary concurrent reindex indexes) before starting the reindexing process.
+These indexes are created by PostgreSQL during REINDEX INDEX CONCURRENTLY operations and may be left behind if the operation was interrupted.
   -h, --help                                            Print help -V, --version                                         Print version
 ```